-The law specifies the required uses of funds that must be addressed by the local eligible recipient.
-The local application should require enough detail to document the impact of those funds on the requirement.
-The most important change to recognize is that the allocation of resources by local eligible recipients must be aligned with the results of the comprehensive local needs assessment, a significant shift from Perkins IV.
-While the majority of the current uses of funds are still covered, there are no longer discrete "required" and "permissive" uses of funds subsections, but instead, many of the former "permissive" uses are included as options under required activities.
-These options can be thought of as ways to accomplish the requirements.

-Key activities such as purchasing equipment and supporting CTSOs, work-based learning, and dual and concurrent enrollment, among numerous others (20 in total), are included under the elements that support implementation of programs and programs of study.
+What does the law say?
+What does the law mean?
+The law specifies the required uses of funds that must In addition to the overall requirement that local funds be used to support CTE programs of sufficient size, scope and be addressed by the local eligible recipient.
+The local quality to be effective (and reflect the needs assessment), application should require enough detail to document the law includes six "required" activities: the impact of those funds on the requirement.
+The most important change to recognize is that the allocation of 1.
+Provide career exploration and career development resources by local eligible recipients must be aligned activities through an organized, systematic with the results of the comprehensive local needs framework; assessment, a significant shift from Perkins IV.
+While the 2.
+Provide professional development for a wide variety majority of the current uses of funds are still covered, of CTE professionals; there are no longer discrete "required" and "permissive" uses of funds subsections, but instead, many of the Provide within CTE the skills necessary to pursue 3. former "permissive" uses are included as options under high-skill, high-wage or in-demand industry sectors or required activities.
+These options can be thought of as occupations; ways to accomplish the requirements.
+4. Support integration of academic skills into CTE programs; Key activities such as purchasing equipment and supporting CTSOs, work-based learning, and dual and 5.
+Plan and carry out elements that support the concurrent enrollment, among numerous others (20 in implementation of CTE programs and programs of total), are included under the elements that support study and that result in increased student implementation of programs and programs of study. achievement; and 6.
+Develop and implement evaluations of the activities funded by Perkins (including the CLNA).